New Year’s Eve is always a blast. Until the next morning, that is….

 Make sure to cut the coarse outer rind off, but leave the inner rind intact – this part is full of antioxidants you wouldn’t normally eat, and it helps give the juice a surprisingly creamy texture.

-• 1 medium-large watermelon, outer rind removed, seeded and cut in slices
+• 1 medium-large watermelon, outer rind removed, seeded, and cut into slices

 Pineapple Grape Ginger Juice